Development of demand

 - Taking advantage of opportunities arising from higher demand as far as our production capacities allow

-Our average capacity utilization rate is already at a very high level.
-However, in some cases, there is still the possibility to take advantage of increased demand as far as our idle production capacities allow.
+Inversely, we also have the possibility to take advantage of increased demand as far as our existing production capacities allow.

 - Emissions trading: risk of undersupply and additional costs due to need to purchase certificates

-Regulation and political risks: Due to the European chemicals regulation REACH, which came into force in 2007, BASF and our European customers face the risk of being placed at a disadvantage to our non-European competitors due to the cost-intensive test and registration procedures.
+Regulatory and political risks: Due to the European chemicals directive REACH, which came into force in 2007, BASF and our European customers face the risk of being placed at a disadvantage to our non-European competitors due to the cost-intensive test and registration procedures.